d12frosted/elpa-mirror/melpa/auto-dark-readme.txt

-Auto-Dark is an auto-changer between 2 sets of themes, dark/light, respecting the overall settings of MacOS, Linux and Windows.
+Auto-Dark is an auto-changer between 2 themes, dark/light, respecting the overall settings of MacOS, Linux and Windows.
 To enable it, install the package and add it to your load path:

     (require 'auto-dark)